Before & After Property Documentation Packs in Central Florida

 The “Before” Component: Establishing Baseline Condition

-The most effective insurance evidence packs begin long before any damage occurs.
+The most effective property documentation packs begin long before any damage occurs.
 Baseline documentation establishes the condition of a property at a known point in time, creating a reference that can be invaluable later.

 Why baseline documentation is important

-Without “before” imagery, claims often rely on assumptions about prior condition.
+Without “before” imagery, discussions often rely on assumptions about prior condition.
 Baseline aerial documentation removes that uncertainty by showing exactly what was present before the event.

 Baseline imagery can help demonstrate: